STELLA-LYE/tp/docs/DeveloperGuide.md

 4. Should be able to hold a maximum of 300 students in total without any significant decrease in performance.
 5. Any command should be visible within 3 seconds, ensuring a smooth and efficient user experience.
 6. The system should have an uptime of at least 99%, allowing tutors to access student information reliably at any time.
-7. Student important information (i.e name, email, telegram handle, contact number) should be encrypted both in transit and at rest to prevent unauthorized access.
+7. Student important information (i.e name, email, Telegram handle, contact number) should be encrypted both in transit and at rest to prevent unauthorized access.
 8. The system should implement secure authentication mechanisms, such as multi-factor authentication, to verify the identity of users.
 9. TAs should only have access to student information for classes they are assigned to, ensuring data privacy.
 10. The system should be able to scale horizontally to accommodate an increase in the number of users and classes without compromising performance.